 Instructions

-- In a large bowl mix cold potatoes, yolk and butter or oil.
+- In a large bowl mix 1 pound mashed potatoes at room temperature, 2 egg yolks and 2 tablespoons melted butter or olive oil.

-- Gather into a long rectangle, and divide in 3-4 parts.
+- Gather into a long rectangle, and divide it in 3 or 4 parts.

 - Take each portion and make long, thin ropes, about the width of a finger.
 Try to add as little as extra flour as possible, since that will make them tough after cooking.
 But do add by Tbs if the dough doesn’t come together; you need to be able to cut it into pieces.

 - Cut small pieces, the size of lima beans.
 It grows a lot when you boil it.
-You can slide them down a fork to create the ribbed surface.
+You can slide them down a fork or gnocchi board to create the ribbed surface.

 - Put the individual morsels on the prepared sheets.
 I like to freeze them for an hour before boiling them as it helps prevent it from becoming gummy or sticking when boiling.

-- Have salted water boiling in a large pot, they need space to cook.
+- Have abundant salted water boiling in a large pot, they need space to cook.

-- Meanwhile, put some olive oil in a skillet and add the onion.
-Cook 1 minute at medium heat and add the tomatoes, sal, pepper and let them soften a bit.
+- Meanwhile, put some olive oil in a skillet and add ¼ cup minced spring onions.
+Cook 1 minute on medium heat and add 2 cups cherry tomatoes, salt and pepper to taste, and let them soften a bit.

 Katie says